Capability Acquisition Framework & Organizational Signal Alignment in Recruitment

 Gone are the days when companies can just go cherry-picking among hundreds of applicants.
 Sure, CVs are flying in all the time, but they are predominantly interns or folks looking for a job in a different industry or field of work.

-Have you invested in recruitment marketing?
+Have you invested in capability signal amplification strategy?

 What other challenges have you encountered in your recruitment process?